SAP/cloud-sdk/STYLEGUIDE.md

 ✅ The function returns a `boolean` or `string`.

 ✅ The `data` property contains the content of the response to your `GET` request.

+#### Include a Descriptive Noun Before or After Code

+Don't use code as English verbs or nouns.
+Don't pluralize code, instead pluralize the following noun.

+❌ Return a list of `WriteResponse`s

+✅ Return a list of objects with type `WriteResponse`

+❌ Call `generate()` to get a `NewClass`

+✅ Call the `generate()` function to get a `NewClass` instance

 #### Use Code Format for Method Names